cgtennis/kubernetes-example-angular-spring-boot/README.md

 ```
 Open a browser and test `http://localhost:30000`

-Now, we delete the Nginx service, and deployment alogn with associated pods.
+Now, we delete the Nginx service, and deployment along with associated pods.
 ```
 kubectl delete service nginx
 kubectl delete deployment nginx --cascade